-Coos Bay rail line Bridge Rehabilitation
+Coos Bay Rail Line Bridge Rehabilitation

-The line traverses 121 bridges between the interchange in Eugene and end of line in Coquille.
-The bridge structures vary in type and configuration, but include (3) steel swing span bridges, a variety of steel truss, though plate girder, and deck plate girders spans, concrete box spans, and a multitude of timber trestles.
+The Coos Bay Rail Line traverses 121 bridges between the interchange in Eugene and end of line in Coquille.
+The bridge structures vary in type and configuration, but include (3) steel swing span bridges, a variety of steel truss, through plate girder, and deck plate girders spans, concrete box spans, and a multitude of timber trestles.
 Many of the structures were first built when the line was constructed in 1914 through 1916, and many of the steel structures are now 100 years old.